Virtual reality for effective, affordable and more fun learning.

 On average, VR training takes between 8 and 12 weeks to develop.
 Depending on the technology and complexity, it can be a few weeks shorter or longer.

-For simple training courses that do not use the Internet or other services, the recurring costs are low.
+For a simple virtual reality training courses that do not use the Internet or other services, the recurring costs are low.
 The VR goggles need to be replaced after a few years, which is the main cost.

 For more complex virtual reality training, for example, there are costs for hosting and updating the application.
 Count about 5 to 10 percent of the total app value per year.